 - Because of the complexity of mutual funds, it may behoove you to seek the guidance of a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Mutual fund fees can take huge chunks off your returns, which is why you should research investing costs with laser precision.
 But one good place to start might be with index funds.
 These passively managed funds generally charge lower fees than actively managed ones.